shameleon/dslr-42/README.md

 The targeted accuracy for predicting testing dataset should be above 98%.

-Pairplot visualization for students features.
+scatter plots matrix visualization of students features.
 As preliminary work, we investigated the relationship between two variables taken two-by-two.
 From there, we selected features that suits the best to train our model.

 ![Pair plot](./reports/pairplot.png)